jayCde/GIT-JavaScript/vhs-movie-hiring/vhs-mh/README.md

 # Starting the frontend application

-First, install all package dependencies by running:
+First, install all package dependencies by running from the root folder:
 ```bash
 npm install
 # or